margaretmf/margaretmf.github.io/poetry.md

 ## Historical Figure ##
 Thomas Jefferson, the first president, the first country-westerner.
-He revollutionized our country with democracy and land and nature.
+He revolutionized our country with democracy and land and nature.
 He was the captain of the ship that freed America from Britain, the author of the Declaration of Independence, and the conqueror of the west.
 He was a hero, a leader, though he was flawed, and he set the foundation for the United States of America.